-R 338.2481.
-This proposed rule pertains to certification.
-It sets forth the requirement of holding active certification with the ABGC or the ABMGG as a condition of licensure.
-The rule revision includes a requirement that a licensee shall report to the department a change in active candidate status no later than 30 days after the change occurs.
+R 338.2481: This proposed rule pertains to certification.
+The rule clarifies that a licensee shall report to the department a change in qualified supervisor no later than 30 days after the change occurs.

 A. Estimate the change in the frequency of the targeted behavior expected from the proposed rules.